 Are Non-Slip Guitar Picks Expensive?

 These grippy guitar picks are no more expensive than your regular guitar picks.
-Sure, there are some really uniquely designed plectrums with grips that might ask a higher price.
-But, nothing that is out of the reach.
+Sure, there are some really uniquely designed plectrums with grips that might ask for a higher price.
+But, nothing is out of reach.